AutoSurv/autosurvey-frontend/README.md

 - [Credits](#credits)

 ## How to run the application:
-- Click on the vercel link: [autosurvey-frontend.vercel.app] or
+- Click on the vercel link: https://autosurvey.vercel.app/ or
 - After cloning the repository, install all the dependencies: npm install
 - Be sure that autosurvey-backend is running (see https://github.com/AutoSurv/autosurvey-backend readme)